BinaryBeast/BinaryBeast_API_PHP/README.md

 $seeding can be 'random', 'traditional', 'balanced', or 'manual'

-If chooseing anything other than random, you pass in an indexed array of tourney_team_id's to $teams
+If choosing anything other than random, you pass in an indexed array of tourney_team_id's to $teams

 For manual, the $teams will be the exact order of teams in the brackets